fslev/json-compare/README.md

 JSONCompare.assertEquals(expected, actual);
 ```

-JSONCompare by default compares JSON fields and values by matching them using regular expressions.
+JSONCompare by default matches JSON fields and values using regular expressions.
-If you have special regex characters inside either expected values or expected fields and you literally want to match them, then you can quote them:
+If you have special regex characters inside either expected values or expected fields, but you literally want to match them, then you can quote them:

 ```javascript
 String expected = "{\"a\":\"\\\\Q\\\\d+\\\\E\"}";